Anatomiclab/GastroFLOW/README.md

 ### Generation of malignancy prediction scores for external dataset

-This section provides instructions for running machine learning algorithms on the external dataset to generate malignancy prediction score, follow these steps:
+This section provides instructions for running machine learning algorithms on the external dataset to generate malignancy prediction score, follow these steps below:

 Step 1: Run `machinelearn_external_score.py`